dougbutner/web-4/README.md

 # Author notes
-These ideas are being published in an effort to both expand and shift the path of information sciences in a direction that .
+These ideas are being published in an effort to both expand and shift the path of information sciences in a direction that has not been implemented in other social systems before.

+While an argument could easily be made that DeFi is Web 4, or another emerging tech, like layers on top of blockchains (sidechains) are web 4, both of these are not new.
+DeFi mimics the systems of the past in a better way.
+Sidechains

 **Notes + References**